Madame-Aehm/CAB-Project-3-Spikes/12. Deploy/notes.md

 We want to accept all prompts that suggest connecting this deployment to our GitHub.
 This will create a pipeline wherein whenever we push new changes to our deployment branch, Firebase will automatically redeploy with the most recent changes.

 You will need to give a path to your repo which will look like YourGitHubUsername/RepositoryName.
-Easiest way is to go to GitHub, open the repo, and click the green **<> Code** button and copy the link to your repo.
-You then need to remove `https://github.com/` from the start and `.git` from the end, so you're only left with your username and the repo name.
-This will prevent you from making any typos!
+Easiest way is to go to GitHub, open the repo, and take it directly from the URL.

 You'll also need to specify which branch you would like to deploy.
 If you're happy to use the `main` branch, just click <kbd>enter</kbd>.